kngsoomin/saas-subscription-lifecycle/README.md

 # SaaS Subscription Lifecycle Data Platform

-This project builds an event-driven data platform that models subscription lifecycle events, stores them in an S3-backed medallion data lake, and incrementally transforms them into reliable analytical datasets.

-It starts as a batch-based pipeline orchestrated with Airflow and is designed to evolve into a real-time streaming system using Kafka and Spark, with minimal changes to the core data model and storage layout.
+This project builds a data platform that processes subscription lifecycle events in batch, stores them in an S3-backed medallion data lake, and incrementally transforms them into reliable analytical datasets.
+The pipeline is orchestrated with Airflow and designed to evolve into a real-time streaming system using Kafka and Spark with minimal changes to the core data model and storage layout.

 ## Key Features